japrescott/fast-json-stringify/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/fastify/fast-json-stringify.svg)](https://greenkeeper.io/)

+this is a fork that is highly optimized for speed and unforgiving if your json doesnt match the schema. it is also json-schema incompatible as it adds new types for more optimizations

 __fast-json-stringify__ is significantly faster than `JSON.stringify()` for small payloads.
 Its performance advantage shrinks as your payload grows.
 It pairs well with [__flatstr__](https://www.npmjs.com/package/flatstr), which triggers a V8 optimization that improves performance when eventually converting the string to a `Buffer`.

 Benchmarks: